atanasovRazvan/microfrontends-article/README.md

-# Step #2
+# Step #3

-Now, we will create a simple React Application that renders a todo list.
-This should be really straight forward, and it's going to be our todo-list Micro Frontend.
+We know how our Todo list looks like, but that is pretty boring.
+Let's start managing these items, with ADD and DELETE actions.
+This is going to be our second Micro Service.